exocrine pancreatic insufficiency

 Exocrine pancreatic insufficiency can cause alarming clinical signs, but luckily the treatment is highly effective and will have your four-legged friend back to normal in no time!
 Talk to your vet immediately if you think your dog might be having problems with his pancreas.

-To help manage the health care costs from inheritable diseases such as exocrine pancreatic insufficiency, consider protecting your pet with a dog insurance or cat insurance policy from Petplan, which covers all hereditary and congenital conditions as standard for the life of your pet.
+To help manage the health care costs from inheritable diseases such as exocrine pancreatic insufficiency, consider protecting your pet with a dog insurance policy from Petplan, which covers hereditary and chronic conditions like EPI.